 About Us

 Who am I?
 Seeker of myself, what can I do to help others to live in peace and harmony.
-I am a teacher in Aleksandras Stulginskis University.
+Before I worked as IT teacher in the Lithuanian University of Agriculture.
 I like Nature, herbs and traditions of Lithuanian pirtis (steam bath), embedded in a wider Baltic tradition.
 We are practicing the art of water, steam, herbs; attracting people to find inner peace and love, to connect to Nature, bringing balance and harmony.
 Furthermore it is a way of promoting ancient wisdom.
 I am also a yoga teacher.
 I would like to exchange experience of how to increase mental and physical activity, amongst older people and so enhance the quality of later life as well as inspiring the next generation to use their body, mind and mental strength to achieve peace of mind and eliminate negativity.
 I love chanting mantras and singing.
 I am part of the international Choir where we enjoy highly spirited joyful singing We all are members of the same family bound by the religion of love…

 My name is Beate Heide, and I am a part of the Sami people of the north.
 To be a Sami has been met by the majority in Norway with suppression – as many of the small indigious people around the world.
 To stand up as a Sami has taken courage.
 And today I wear my native costume with pride, although I have lost my ancestors language.